NoelTest1/myAtlassian/Docker/myAtlassian/README.md

 docker compose restart mypostgres

 # WORKAROUND:
-#   Connect to the application using the actual IP for the bamboo container
+#   During bamboo first startup / initialization, use the following workaround so that there are no issues during
-#   Connect to the database using the actual IP for the postgres container
+#       schema creation of bamboo database.
+Otherwise it will hang during schema creation.
-#       Find out by using 'docker network inspect myatlassian_default
+#       NOTE:  Revised docker-compose.yml file so that we have a fix IP for both containers
-# TO DO:  We will need to find a better way to handle network in docker
+#       1. Connect to the web application using the actual IP for the bamboo container.
+IE:  http://172.20.0.2:8085
-#       NOTE:  if you do 'docker compose down', it will remove the network
+#       2. When specifying the JDBC URI, use the actual hostname of postgres which is 'postgres' (instead of localhost)
-#              which mean on the next 'docker compose up -d' it will have another set of IPs
+#       3. Once bamboo has completed setup, you can change to connect using http://bamboo:8085
-#              for each container which is NOT good!!!
+#       4. Make sure to change Base URL to:  http://bamboo:8085 (this is in Bamboo -> General Configuration)

 # Stop containers
 docker compose stop